skyfielders/python-skyfield/skyfield/documentation/searches.rst

    to the same :func:`~skyfield.searchlib.find_discrete()` routine that you would use for a search with the standard almanac functions.

-The first step is quite easy in this case.
+The first task is quite easy in this case.
 We simply need to compare the elongation with 90°.
 This transforms the continuous angle measurement into a discrete function